 A. We want you to be happy with your custom kitchen.
 Let your installer know what you are thinking and he can help you know if it is something that can be easily changed.
-If it requires additional time or parts, he will inform your designer to help you know if there is an additional charge.
+If it requires additional time or parts, he will inform your Designer so they can tell you if there will be an additional charge.

 Q. Will you clean the cabinets after the installation is complete?